jack3898/create-lazy-object/README.md

 The first access to the property is cached, and then reused for subsequent accesses.

-## API
+## createLazyObject

-There are two ways to define a lazy object.
-The first way is to use `createLazyObject`:
+The first way is to use `createLazyObject`.
+This method returns a new object with the lazy properties added in an immutable way.

 ```ts
 const lazyObject = createLazyObject({